Supreme Court Rules Verbal Complaint Can Support FLSA Retaliation Claim

 The Karsten decision continues a string of victories at the Supreme Court for retaliation plaintiffs under employment laws.
 Karsten highlights the importance of taking a careful approach toward disciplining any employee who has previously complained, either verbally or in writing, about violations of antidiscrimination statutes or wage and hour laws.

-If you have any questions about Karsten or strategies for minimizing retaliation claims in general, please contact any member of Varnum's Labor and Employment Relations Group.
+If you have any questions about Karsten or strategies for minimizing retaliation claims in general, please contact any member of Varnum's Labor and Employment Practice Team.